List of lost television broadcasts in the United Kingdom: Thingumybob

 7 out of the 8 episodes of this 1968 series are lost.

 Timeslip

 Although none of the 26 episodes are missing or incomplete, 19 episodes exist only on 16mm black-and-white film and it was originally recorded on 2" colour videotape.
+As many of the film prints have Chroma dots visible, it will be possible in the future for the films to undergo Colour recovery.